AXBRITT/opendataday2025/README.md

-# opendataday2025
+# Open Data Day 2025

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of opendataday2025 is to ...
+The goal of Open Data Day 2025 is to ...